Julie Opp: Biography

 The following year Julie Opp married British actor Robert Loraine (November 7, 1897) and sailed to America where on November 23, she made her New York debut at the Lyceum Theater reprising her role in a Daniel Frohman production of The Princess and the Butterfly and the following year as Belle in R. C. Carton's The Tree of Knowledge.

 She returned to England in 1900 to perform with Alexander's company for several seasons in productions of Anthony Hope's Rupert of Hentzau, playing Holf; Hope's The Prisoner of Zenda, as Antoinette de Mauban; Walter Frith's The Man of Forty, as Mrs. Egerton; Pearl Craigie's The Wisdom of the Wise, in the role of Annabel East; Charles Haddon Chambers' The Awakening, playing Mrs. Herbertson; and Henry V. Esmond's The Wilderness, taking the part of Edith Thorold.
 Opp return to New York in 1902 to play opposite William Faversham in The Royal Rival, an adaptation of Jules Massenet's Don Caesar de Kazan by Gerald du Maurier in which she assumed the role of Marlta.

 In 1902 she received a divorce from Loraine and on December 29 of that year married William Faversham, a British actor who would go on to have a long career in America.
 Over the years the couple would appear together in such play as R. C. Carton's Lord and Lady Algy, Edwin Milton Royle's Squaw Man, Charles Frederick Nirdlinger's The World and His Wife, Edward Childs Carpenter's The Barber of Orleans, Stephen Phillips' Herod and Edward Knoblock's The Faun.
 In 1906 Julie Opp published The Squaw Man: a Novel, taken from the play by Edwin Royle.

 Julie Opp fell seriously ill in 1914 while traveling abroad with her husband and two sons.
 By autumn she seemed to had recovered her health and returned to the stage with Faversham in The Hawk by Francis de Croisset and Marie Zane Taylor (English translation).
-Sadly she soon suffered a relapse and was forced to withdraw from the production that would prove to be the last of her career.
+She soon suffered a relapse and was forced to withdraw from the production that would prove to be the last of her career.

 She spent her remaining years dividing her time between their residence in New York City and a country home on Long Island.
 Julie Opp died after a failed operation at the Post Graduate Hospital on April 9, 1921.
 She was survived by her husband and sons, William Jr. (born 1905) and Phillip (born 1907).